Storrow Drive: Traffic issues

 The road is notorious for speeding and aggressive driving because police enforcement along the road is difficult without a breakdown lane.
-Radio traffic reports have warned motorists about "ponding" on Storrow Drive, which occurs when snow and frozen ground prevent water from draining properly into storm drains.
+Radio traffic reports have warned motorists about ponding on Storrow Drive, which occurs when snow and frozen ground prevent water from draining properly into storm drains.
 The underpasses also commonly flood during heavy rains, sometimes stalling low-riding cars.
 Additional problems include narrow lanes and very limited visibility on short entrance ramps.

 Concert parking

 During some summer night concerts at the Hatch Shell, many drivers park their cars in the outbound lanes of Storrow Drive.
 The free concerts and fireworks displays attract 200,000 people, and many take advantage of the free parking.

 Low clearance

 There is an abundance of signs giving road clearance height.
 Despite the signs, a truck or other large vehicle will periodically get wedged under a bridge, which causes traffic to back up for several miles.
 In one incident a truck full of scissors became stuck and spilled its cargo, causing more than 30 cars to get flat tires.
 There is a 10 foot height limit for the entire parkway.
 Local media has taken to referring to these kinds of accidents as a truck being "Storrowed", and the city of Boston has annual advisories in August to those renting box trucks for college move-ins to avoid the city's low-clearance parkway system, including Storrow Drive.
+Traditionally, locals have often blamed the "Storrowing" incidents on college students, but many accidents have involved professional truck drivers using phone GPS units meant for passenger cars.
+Many companies local to Boston train their drivers on how to avoid "Storrowing", but truck drivers from other areas may not know about the low clearances.